Tuesday, October 15, 2019

 We camped at the head of those rapids the previous night

-Once we left Hermit Canyon on the Tonto trail we woud hike toward the next canyon - Travertine.
+Once we left Hermit Canyon on the Tonto trail we would hike toward the next canyon - Travertine.
 We'd have to hike around this canyon (the Tonto trail does a lot of that) on the bottom side, but also on the top side (about 2000 feet higher).
 From the picture below you can see the sort of waterfall that we have to hike around in the bottom side, but also way up high is where we would pass by later in the day.

 How are we going to get around that?